Nelcya, Fabrizio: can you tell us about yourselves?

 We might have a few things that are starting to go up in value, but apart from that, it ranges from my nephew’s drawings and posters by a female friend of ours, and others by Shepard Fairey – with his Obey signature – through to Murakami, Jeff Koons, and a lot of Artoys.
 I love Kozik, for example.
 So there are busts of all the despots (with an ironic twist, I have to clarify), which drives Nelcya crazy.

 How did you choose your furnishings?
-What kind of atmosphere did you want to create?

 Once again, it’s a blend of things.
 Obviously, we like design, so there are lots of pieces with named designers (and lots without!)
 The first designer pieces we got were a gift from Nelcya’s father, our Verner Panton chairs.
 Then, bit by bit, we gradually collected all our favourite pieces as soon as we could afford them.